 'Doshi’s poems embody a world of longing – her laments and dreams sear the reader’s senses, setting their world alight.
 She makes you want to dance to the strings of her taut and tender soundboard, and echo aloud her fathomless world.
 Here is a poet with lyrical acuity in abundance' – Menna Elfyn

 'A quest for the truths contained within that "failed infinity / Of body, fibre, blood".
-She works under her expressive title to offer an eloquent dissection of the body - its attributes, metaphors, deficiencies and contradictions - all delivered in chromatic, richly textured lines, in which the assured manipulation of rhythm and internal rhyme produces poems of remarkable balance and grace' – Sarah Crown, Guardian
+She works under her expressive title to offer an eloquent dissection of the body - its attributes, metaphors, deficiencies and contradictions - all delivered in chromatic, richly textured lines, in which the assured manipulation of rhythm and internal rhyme produces poems of remarkable balance and grace' – Sarah Crown, The Guardian [on Countries of the Body]

 'Free of the habitual lyricism of Indian writers, her work is austere and beautiful.
 Her refreshing muscularity gives her a distinct voice, both as a woman and an Indian, focusing on the female body, which she treats as a venue for male pleasure and a factory for patriarchy, producing desired sons and unwanted daughters' – Nirpal Dhaliwal, The Times Online